halt-dos/hd-wiki-public/docs/enterprise/ddos.md

 The DDoS solution supports 802.1Q VLAN tagging, L2TP, GRE, VPN, and similar encapsulated traffic without impacting performance.
 This is deployed without changin the MAC/IP details of inline traffic.

+- #### **Hardware Bypass Adapter**

+The Haltdos Anti-DDoS solution can be deployed with a specialized hardware bypass adapter to maintain network connectivity and service availability in the event of an appliance failure.
+The bypass adapter automatically allows traffic to pass directly between the network interfaces if the Haltdos Anti-DDoS device loses power, crashes, freezes, or becomes unavailable.
+This ensures that a failure of the inline Anti-DDoS appliance does not become a point of network disruption, allowing normal traffic to continue flowing while the device is being restored or serviced.

+**Key benefit**: The hardware bypass mechanism provides automatic fail-open connectivity, helping maintain network availability and minimizing service interruption during hardware or system failures.